aarnav1729/aarnav1729/README.md

 ---

 ### 💼 Professional Summary
 I am Aarnav Singh, a passionate and dedicated full stack developer with extensive experience in building high-quality web applications.
 As the founder of Webstax Inc, I lead a team in delivering top-tier services in SEO, Figma design, social media marketing, and web app development.
-My expertise lies in developing responsive, user-friendly websites and applications that drive engagement and business growth.
+My expertise lies in developing responsive, seo=heavy, user-friendly websites and applications that drive engagement and business growth.

 ---